ragardner/tksheet/docs/DOCUMENTATION.md

 #### **Displayed column index to data**

 Convert a displayed column index to a data index.
-If the internal `all_columns_displayed` attribute is `True` then it will simply return the provided argument.
+If the internal `all_columns_displayed` attribute is `True` then it will return the provided argument.
 ```python
 displayed_column_to_data(c)
 data_c(c)